nikitavoloboev/data/docs/economy/e-commerce.md

 - [Optizio](https://optiz.io/) - Get expert team to build your Shopify app.
 - [Redbubble](https://www.redbubble.com/) - Awesome products designed by independent artists.
 - [Shop Minis](https://shop.app/minis) - Build for a new era of mobile commerce.
+- [Hydrogen](https://github.com/Shopify/hydrogen) - Tools, utilities, and best-in-class examples for building a commerce application with Remix.